Mobile Apps

 3. User-to-user sharing

 One of the most effective ways to get new users to install your app is by enabling your users to share content from your app with their friends.
-With mobile deep link, you can create a great user-to-user sharing experience: users who receive content recommendations from their friends can click a link and be taken directly to the shared content in your app, even if they have to go to the App Store or Google Play Store to install your app first.
+Mobile deep linking lets you create an excellent user-to-user sharing experience.
+When friends share content recommendations, recipients can click a link and go straight to the shared content in your app, even if they first need to download it from the App Store or Google Play Store.

 deep link